saslani/sparkler/README.md

 `cd` into the project directory and create an application: `heroku create`

-Pass the name of your application from the previous step to the `deploy-heroku` make target:
-`make deploy-heroku -e HEROKU_APP=polar-sea-31843`
+Set a `HEROKU_APP` environment variable with the name of your project: `export HEROKU_APP=polar-sea-31843`

+Deploy the project: `make heroku-deploy`

-The Procfile is configured to migrate the database and start the application.
+The included Procfile migrates the database before starting the application to ensure things stay up to date.

-Check the logs to ensure everything starts up: `heroku logs --tail`
+Check the logs to ensure everything starts up correctly: `heroku logs --tail`

+If everything looks good, try out the Public API described above.

 ### Deploying via Tarball